Traditional Ancient Chinese Hairstyles History

 The hairstyle of Qing Dynasty men is in accordance with the habits of the Manchu people, indicating that after the Manchu people entered the Central Plains, all ethnic groups to the Manchu people's subservience.
 This hairstyle can not simply be called “braid”, but shave off the front of the hair, the back of the hair into a braid.

-In fact, the early and mid-Qing Dynasty hairstyles are not the same as the popular film and television dramas, the early Qing Dynasty hairstyle was “Jin Qian Shu Wei Tou (金钱鼠尾头)”, braids thin and small, the late development of the transformation into the common Qing Palace drama braid, the top hair shaved very smooth.
+In fact, the early and mid-Qing Dynasty hairstyles are not the same as the popular film and television dramas, the early Qing Dynasty hairstyle was “Jin Qian Shu Wei Tou (金钱鼠尾头)”, braids thin and small, the late development of the transformation into the common Qing Palace drama long hair braid, the top hair shaved very smooth.
 This shape in the picture was popular only in the late Qing Dynasty.

 Traditional Ancient Chinese Hairstyles History-35